dibyangshunayak/AgriCoreAI/README.md

 AgriCore AI is built in direct alignment with the principles taught in the Google AI Agents course, implementing these concepts across its codebase:

-* **Multi-Agent System:** Leverages a coordinator model to delegate tasks to specialized sub-agents (Vision, Crop, Weather, translation) rather than running a single monolithic model.
+* **Multi-Agent System**: Leverages a coordinator model to delegate tasks to specialized sub-agents (Vision, Crop, Weather, translation) rather than running a single monolithic model.
-* **Coordinator Agent:** Manages the task execution cycle, calls registered tools, handles intermediate state verification, and compiles the final advisory response.
+* **Coordinator Agent**: Manages the task execution cycle, calls registered tools, handles intermediate state verification, and compiles the final advisory response.
-* **Planner Agent:** Dynamically creates task execution DAGs when handling user requests, mapping out parallel tasks and identifying tool dependencies.
+* **Planner Agent**: Dynamically creates task execution DAGs when handling user requests, mapping out parallel tasks and identifying tool dependencies.
-* **Model Context Protocol (MCP):** Connects external database and weather APIs to the platform using MCP servers over standard input/output (stdio) transports.
+* **Model Context Protocol (MCP)**: Connects external database and weather APIs to the platform using MCP servers over standard input/output (stdio) transports.
-* **Agent Skills:** Exposes Python functions as agent tools using decorator-driven registries (`@tool`) with explicit validation schemas.
+* **Agent Skills**: Exposes Python functions as agent tools using decorator-driven registries (`@tool`) with explicit validation schemas.
-* **Security Guardrails:** Implements prompt injection scanners on inputs and leakage filters on outbound streams to protect model instructions.
+* **Security Guardrails**: Implements prompt injection scanners on inputs and leakage filters on outbound streams to protect model instructions.
-* **Streaming Engine:** Streams agent thoughts and token outputs in real-time using Server-Sent Events (SSE).
+* **Streaming Engine**: Streams agent thoughts and token outputs in real-time using Server-Sent Events (SSE).
-* **Deployability:** Fully containerized with Docker builds and optimized for serverless deployment on Google Cloud Run.
+* **Deployability**: Fully containerized with Docker builds and optimized for serverless deployment on Google Cloud Run.

 ---

 ## 🏆 Built For

-* **Event:** Google × Kaggle AI Agents Intensive Vibe Coding Capstone
+* **Event**: Google × Kaggle AI Agents Intensive Vibe Coding Capstone
-* **Track:** Agents for Good
+* **Track**: Agents for Good

----

-## 🔮 Future Vision

-AgriCore AI is designed to scale from a capstone project into a commercial enterprise platform:

-1. **B2B SaaS for Cooperatives:** AgriCore AI can act as a centralized dashboard for agricultural cooperatives, helping them monitor regional crops, forecast soil changes, and track disease trends.
-2. **Consulting Platform for Agronomists:** Agronomists can use the system's telemetry and visual diagnostics to analyze plant health, write prescription files, and track farm operations remotely.
-3. **Decentralized MCP Registries:** Local governments and agricultural boards can host custom local MCP servers (e.g., local crop rules, local subsidy lists) to extend the platform's capabilities without modifying the core agent codebase.

 ---